-How do I know which wires to connect to the Thermostat Terminals?
+How do I know which wires to connect to my new Thermostat Terminals?
 Typical Thermostat Wiring for HVAC Furnace Heating and Air Conditioning, Thermostat Wire Connections.

 Thermostat Wire Connections

-Electrical Question #1 I am wiring a thermostat, how do I know which wires to connect to the terminals?
+Thermostat Question #1 I am trying to wire a thermostat, how do I know which color wires to connect to the terminals?

 - The thermostat which I am wanting to install is a Honeywell programmable.

 - My question is how do I know which wires go to what terminals since the instructions say do not worry about the colors, use the old one to set up the new one, but there is no old thermostat there.

 This electrical question came from: Sid, a Homeowner in St. Lucie, Florida.

 Additional Comments: Your website has great articles for the homeowner and the novice.

 - I’m attempting to install the Honeywell Lyric T5 thermostat but I’m not sure what setting to use.
 I live in an apartment building that has geothermal heating and cooling and a heat pump in my unit.
 However, there is no O or B wire that a typical heat pump wiring should have.